Your cart is currently empty!

-*** We are starting the publication of a series of articles by Ludwig Böhm from“Commemorative Writing on the occasion of Theobald Böhm’s 200th Birthday, Munich 1994”, gradually approaching the celebration of Theobald Böhm’s 230th birthday in 2024.
+***We continue the publication of a series of articles by Ludwig Böhm from“Commemorative Writing on the occasion of Theobald Böhm’s 200th Birthday, Munich 1994”, gradually approaching the celebration of Theobald Böhm’s 230th birthday in 2024.

 My interest for Theobald Böhm’s descendants was raised in April 1970, when my father organized a family reunion.
 After the reunion, I decided to prepare an address list of all the descendants and to bring up to date the genealogical tree of our family from 1936, which goes back to 1498.
 In December 1971, the revised genealogical tree with about 100 addresses in Germany, Austria, Belgium, Portugal, Namibia, South Africa, USA (California and Hawaii), Chile and Australia was finished and sent to about 250 descendants and spouses.

 My interest in Theobald Böhm was roused only in 1979, when I discovered, among the documents of my father, a copy of our family chronicle with 550 pages, which was difficult to read and of which 50 pages gave a detailed report of the life of Theobald Böhm.
 Already after the first reading, I was fascinated by the versatility of my great-great-grandfather and I decided to have the chronicle newly typed and to publish it for the first time.
 The author Dr. Karl Böhm had finished the manuscript shortly before his death in 1944, but it remained unpublished.
 In December 1979, volume 1 of the revised family chronicle was sent to all descendants.